dart-lang/build/docs/writing_a_builder.md

 For the primary input `some_file.txt` the allowed outputs are `some_file.txt.foo` and `some_file.txt.bar`.

+Keys in `buildExtensions` match a suffix in the path of potential inputs.
+That is, a builder will run when an input ends with its input extension.
+Valid outputs are formed by replacing the matched suffix with values in that map.
+For instance, `{'.dart': ['.g.dart']}` matches all files ending with `.dart` and allows the builder to write a file  with the same name but with a `.g.dart` extension instead.

+Builders can declare more complex inputs and outputs by using a capture group in their build input.
+Capture groups allow builders to move files across directories.
+For instance, consider a builder that generates Dart code for [Protocol Buffers][protobuf].
+Let's assume that proto definitions are stored in a top-level `proto/` folder, and that generated files should go to `lib/src/proto/`.
+This cannot be expressed with simple build extensions that may replace a suffix in the asset's path only.
+Using `{'proto/{{}}.proto': ['lib/src/proto/{{}}.dart']}` as a build extension lets the builder read files in `proto/` and emit Dart files in the desired location.
+Here, the __`{{}}`__ is called a _capture group_.
+Capture groups have the following noteworthy properties:

+- Capture groups match at least one character in the input path, but may match arbitrarily many characters.
+- When the input uses a capture group, every output must reference that capture group as well.
+- It is not currently allowed to declare multiple capture groups in one input extension.
+- Capture groups match as many characters as possible.
+In the proto example, the asset `proto/nested/proto/test.proto` would match with `{{}}` capturing `nested/proto/test`.
+The shorter suffix match with `{{}}` capturing just `test` is not considered.
+- General rules about build extensions matching suffixes still apply.
+When using capture groups, the suffix typically spans across multiple path components which is what enables directory moves.
+  In the proto example, the input extension might match an entire file `proto/services/auth.proto`.
+With `{{}}` bound to `services/auth`, the expected output is `lib/src/proto/services/auth.dart`.
+- Build extensions using capture groups can start with `^` to enforce matches over the entire input (which is still technically a suffix).
+  In the example above, the builder would also run on `lib/src/proto/test.proto` (outputting `lib/src/lib/src/proto/test.dart`).
+  If the builder had used `^proto/{{}}.proto` as an input, it would not have run on strict suffix matches.

 ## Working around the restrictions

 ### Builders which produce an unknown number of outputs